iparaj/iparaj.github.io/_pages/about.md

 Contact
 ========
-Room No. 213, New Extension,
+Room No. 213, New Extension,<br>
-Department of Electronics and Electrical Engineering, Indian Institute of Technology Guwahati,
+Department of Electronics and Electrical Engineering,<br>
+Indian Institute of Technology Guwahati,<br>
-Guwahati - 781039
+Guwahati - 781039<br>
 Phone - +91-361-2582511

 News